-Once Council has adopted the structure plan for Bentleigh, a formal amendment process will occur in order to include these planning controls in the Scheme.
+Once Council has adopted the structure plan for Bentleigh, a formal amendment process will occur to include these planning controls in the Scheme.

-The Quality Design Guidelines provide more guidance as to how we plan to achieve these outcomes.
+Council's Quality Design Guidelines provide more guidance as to how we plan to achieve these outcomes.